GravByte/CoronaVirusDestroyerGame/README.md

 # CoronaVirusDestroyerGame
-Simple 2D game about shooting coronavirus particles with vaccines, written entirely in VS without a game engine
+Simple 2D game about a B-cell shooting coronavirus particles with vaccines, written entirely in VS without a game engine

+Controls:
+Move - Arrow Keys
+Shoot - Space
+Quit - Esc

+This was developed as a first year University project for my first programming assignment.